 A bronchoscope is a device used to see the inside of the airways and lungs.
 The scope can be flexible or rigid.
 A flexible scope is almost always used.
-It is a tube less than one-half inch wide and about two feet long.
+It is a tube less than 1/2-inch wide and about 2 feet long.
 In rare cases, a rigid bronchoscope is used.

 Follow instructions on how to prepare for the test.
-You will likely be told to:
+You will likely be told: